 Awareness allows everything to be as it is.
 It is the ultimate context of all and everything.
 It is the first fact all other facts are predicated upon.
 You are effortless awareness.
 This is true under all circumstances.
 Simply rest as awareness, aware of itself.

-At the end of each session, we focus in our hearts and send Loving Kindness to all beings everywhere as we chant OM three times, and then Om Shanti Shanti Shanti.
+At the end of each session, we focus in our Hearts and feed the cosmic field Loving Kindness to all beings everywhere as we chant OM three times, and then Om Shanti Shanti Shanti.

 Shanti means peace.